-- aims to influence and challenge ‘the system';
+- aim to influence and challenge ‘the system’

-- works to empower the marginalised also involves working with the powerful... by creating a more receptive climate;
+- work to empower the marginalised by working with the powerful, creating a more receptive climate, and

 WHAT WE DO:

-- Meet with politicians and bureaucrats to educate, inform and influence their decision making processes.
+- Meet with politicians and bureaucrats to educate and inform them and influence their decisions

-- Liaise with service providers and work with them to ensure that clients are able to pursue their own goals, not merely be recipients of a service.
+- Liaise with service providers and work with them to ensure that their clients are able to pursue their goals and not be merely service recipients

 - Appear before parliamentary and Senate inquiries